g8hh/the-tree-of-life/docs/layer-features.md

 - getNextAt(canMax=false): **for custom prestige type**.
 Returns how many of the base currency you need to get to the next point. `canMax` is an optional variable used with Static-ish layers to differentiate between if it's looking for the first point you can reset at, or the requirement for any gain at all (Supporting both is good).
 You can also call `getNextAt(this.layer, canMax=false, useType = "static")` or similar to calculate what your next at would be under another prestige type (provided you have all of the required features in the layer).

 - canReset(): **for custom prestige type**.
 Return true only if you have the resources required to do a prestige here.

+- prestigeNotify(): **mostly for custom prestige types**, returns true if this layer should be subtly highlighted to indicate you can prestige for a meaningful gain.